AshesOfGaia/AshesOfGaia.github.io/_posts/2025-10-05-weapons-and-armors.md

 | VERY HEAVY MACHINE GUN BLACKTUSK XG-91 |  4d10  |  Piercing   | 9000m |  Yes   |  2H   | 2 Actions |  --- / 6 (+10) / 12 (+15)     | 60 Standard  | 94-100 |   40   | 2000cr |      Bullet Storm / Heavy (120)      |
 |      ROTARY CANON GAU-3 "CYCLOPS"      | 3d10+6 |  Piercing   | 750m  |  Yes   |  2H   | 2 Actions | --- / 18 (+25) / 30 (+35)     | 360 Caseless | 95-100 |   60   | 3000cr |      Bullet Storm / Heavy (150)      |

+## Energy Weapons

-**ENERGY:** harness directed beams of coherent light, plasma, or focused radiation to deliver devastating precision and speed.
+Energy weapons harness directed beams of coherent light, plasma, or focused radiation to deliver devastating precision and speed.
 Unlike conventional firearms that rely on chemical propellants, these weapons use high-density energy cells or compact reactors to project their payload at near-instant velocities, making them exceptionally accurate and nearly impossible to evade once fired.

 This category encompasses a wide range of armaments—from sleek laser pistols and rifles designed for infantry use, to heavy plasma cannons capable of melting through armored plating.
 Their projectiles leave no ballistic trajectory or shell casings, only the scorched aftermath of concentrated energy impact.